sciactive/pnotify/README.md

 // Add an additional module and options. notice({
-  text: "I use the PNotifyAnimate module in addition to the defaults.",
+  text: "I use the Animate module in addition to the defaults.",
   modules: new Map([
     ...defaultModules,
     [PNotifyAnimate, {